Sandunrmst/playMatrix/README.md

 # playMatrix
-PlayMatrix is web application for a game store using React and it is a digital platform that allows users to browse, filter, search video games.
+PlayMatrix is a web application for a game store, built using React.
+It’s a digital platform that allows users to browse, filter, and search for video games